mikhailshilkov/mikhailio-docpad/src/documents/draft/index.html.md

 The type of `state` is a bit of brain teaser, I guess it could be improved by introducing some intermediate type with descriptive name, but I decided to leave that part for now.
+Read it as list of symbols, which are lists of columns, which are lists of pixels.

-Match the symbols vs known patterns
+Match the symbols vs the known patterns
 -----------------------------------

 This part was already described in [my first article](http://mikhail.io/2016/02/building-a-poker-bot-card-recognition/).
-Basically we compare the list of black or white points to the patterns of known symbols:
+Basically we compare the list of black or white points to the patterns of the known symbols:

 ``` fs
 let getChar patterns bws =